cxzczxzc/cloud-competition-repo/CloudFormation/README.md

 # Description

-The cloucformation template creates resources in your AWS account
+The cloudformation template creates resources in your AWS account. competition-stack-students.yml is misconfigured for the competition.
+Flask application functionality will work irrespective of the template launched.

 ## Assumptions
 - You have an access to AWS account